countchrisdo/idea-spark/README.md

 ## Feature List

-- Create a new board
+- Create a board with a Title/Category/Description
 - Upload your images or add them from the web
 - Share your board with the world